-Domiciliary Care Allowance is a monthly payment to the carer of a child
+Domiciliary Care Allowance (DCA) is a monthly payment for a child aged under

-impairment which means that the child requires substantially more care and
+physical or mental impairment which means that the child requires substantially

-attention than another child of the same age.
-This care and attention must be
+more care and attention than another child of the same age.

-The Domiciliary Care Allowance scheme was administered by the Health Service
+The DCA scheme was administered by the Health Service Executive before it

-Executive before it was transferred to the Department of Social Protection.
+was transferred to the Department of Social Protection in 2009.

 To qualify, the child must have a severe disability that is likely to last